-All acres proposed for sale are native rangeland typical of the Northern Mixed Grassed Prairie.
-Range sites are dominated by thin hilly sites.
-Species composition is dominated by grasses which include western wheatgrass, needle and thread grass, blue grama, thread leaf sedge, sandberg bluegrass and prairie junegrass.
+The acres proposed for sale consist of 2.41 acres of agricultural land (hayland) and 157.59 acres of grazing land (native rangeland).
+Grazing land is typical of the Northern Mixed Grassed Prairie.
+Agricultural sites are seeded to alfalfa for hay production.
+Range sites are dominated by silty and thin silty sites.
+Species composition is dominated by grasses which include rough fescue, Idaho fescue, western wheatgrass, green needle grass, needle and thread grass, blue grama, thread leaf sedge, sandberg bluegrass and prairie junegrass.
 Subdominate species include various forbs and shrubs.
 Noxious weeds have not been identified according to previous inspections.
-Current range condition is good with an estimated carrying capacity or stocking rate assessed at 0.21 AUMs per acre for Section 31 and 0.18 AUMs per acre for Section 32.
+Current range condition is good on Section 10 with an estimated carrying capacity or stocking rate assessed at 0.225 AUMs per acre on the thin silty sites and 0.24 AUMs per acre on the silty sites.
+Current range condition is excellent on Section 24 with an estimated carrying capacity or stocking rate assessed at 0.27 AUMs per acre on the thin silty sites and 0.36 AUMs per acre on the silty sites.

 Vegetation may be affected by numerous land management activities including livestock grazing, development, wildlife management or other agricultural use.
-It is unknown what land use activities may be associated with a change in ownership; however the vegetation on these tracts is typical of land throughout the vicinity and there are no known rare, unique cover types or vegetation on these tracts.
-It is expected that this land will be used for grazing livestock in the future.
-The nominating lessee has indicated that if they purchased these tracts, the land use would remain as grazing land.
+It is unknown what land use activities may be associated with a change in ownership; however the vegetation on these tracts is typical of land throughout the vicinity and there are no known rare, unique cover types or vegetation on the tracts.
+It is expected that these lands will be used for grazing livestock in the future.
+The nominating lessee has indicated that if they purchased these tracts, the land use would remain as hay production and grazing lands.
 The proposal does not include any on-the-ground activities, or changes to activities and therefore we do not expect direct or cumulative effects would occur to vegetation as a result of the proposal.